mathspp/mathspp/pages/03.talks/_20230720-you-dont-know-comprehensions/talk.md

 event: "EuroPython 2023"
 ---

-In this poster session, I make the claim that the vast majority of people don't know comprehensions well enough and I try to fix that.
+In this poster session, I make the claim that the vast majority of people don't know comprehensions well enough!
+Thankfully, this is very easy to fix!

  - Where: [EuroPython 2023](http://ep2023.europython.eu/session/you-dont-know-comprehensions)
  - When: 20th of July, 2023